stanmaz/BBOalert/README.md

 Data is saved in browser's cache and is recalled automatically at the next session.
 You should use 'Import' only if the data has changed or if the cache has been cleared.

-See GettingStarted.pdf for basic operations.
+<b>See GettingStarted.pdf for basic operations.</b>

 'Append' button allows you to add code to the previously imported code.
 This allows splitting data into separate files for openings and development, overcalls, and the keyboard shortcut, as examples.

 <b>Only BBOalert native code can be appended, not BSS data.</b> However, appending BBOalert native data to the previously imported BSS data is allowed.

-BBOalert saves a copy of the data in the clipboard.
-The data can be pasted at any time to your text editor until 'Export' button is pressed.

-With the 'Export' button you can copy the manual alerts to the clipboard and paste them at the end of your data file.
+With the 'Export New' button you can copy the manual alerts to the clipboard and paste them at the end of your data file.
 The records imported this way will contain a timestamp and the deal number.
-You can retrieve from BBO the deals to review the manually alerted calls before committing the changes in your data file. <b>Manually alerted calls are not saved in the cache</b>
+You can retrieve from BBO the deals to review the manually alerted calls before committing the changes in your data file.

 ## Recommended way of using BBOalert